The connection between Salesforce Products and QuickBooks Online products is a soft connection.

-(The exception to this is Inventory - QBO should be where the inventory count is stored, as Salesforce has no native inventory management)
+(The exception to this is Inventory - QuickBooks should be where the inventory count is stored, as Salesforce has no native inventory management)

-If you have lots of Products and Services in QuickBooks Online, and need this in Salesforce, then you can use our import tool from the Breadwinner tab to bring in all your QBO Products into Salesforce.
+If you have lots of Products and Services in QuickBooks Online and need this in Salesforce, then you can use our import tool from the Breadwinner tab to bring in all your QuickBooks Products into Salesforce.
 We recommend you should do this just once, at the beginning of using Salesforce.

-Best Practice - Have your Accountant Create new Products in QBO
+Best Practice - Have your Accountant Create new Items in QuickBooks

-Ideally, ask your accountant to create new Products in QBO.
+Ideally, ask your accountant to create new Items in QuickBooks.
 Why?
-Products must have a Revenue/Ledge code associated with them.
+Ites must have a Revenue/Ledge code associated with them.
 Your salespeople probably won't know what this should be.
 So have your accountant import them.